 Mobile devices that are damaged should be brought to the IT Department, who will contact the vendor for replacement or repair.
 Lost or stolen equipment should be reported immediately to the IT Department so that service can be cancelled.
 The cost of replacing damaged, lost or stolen mobile devices will be the responsibility of the employee.

-To request a mobile phone, the employee’s supervisor must complete a “Mobile Phone Request Form” and submit it to the IT Director via email.
-The IT Director will then submit a request to the IT Department via a help desk ticket to complete the requisition process.
+To request a mobile phone, the employee’s supervisor must complete aIT help desk ticket via Solarwinds to the HR Department.
+HR will then review and submit to the IT Department.
 Please allow for up to two weeks from the date the form is submitted until the phone is delivered to the employee.

 It is the responsibility of each supervisor who requests a mobile phone for an employee to inform the employee of this policy and to follow appropriate procedures.
 At the time the Mobile Phone Request Form is fulfilled, the employee receiving the phone will be asked to sign an acknowledgement form regarding MWA mobile phone policies and procedures.

+School-Owned Technology Security Compliance

+Each employee provided with a laptop by the School is responsible for the physical security of the device.
+All laptops acquired for or on behalf of the School are deemed company property.

+All employees must take the following actions to ensure the physical security of MWA laptops:

+When not in use, the laptop must be locked with a password and caution taken when entering any company passwords on the laptop.

+Store the laptop in a locked cabinet or desk when not in use.

+Do not leave your laptop in your vehicle.
+If it is necessary to leave the laptop in your vehicle for a very short period of time, the laptop must be locked in the trunk of the vehicle.

+When using the laptop in public areas, do not leave the laptop unattended for any length of time.

+During travel:

+If you can do without the device, do not take it.

+Do not pack your laptop in checked luggage.

+Attach a name tag or business card to your laptop to easily identify it during security checks or if lost.

+Store the laptop in a hotel room safe or locked suitcase when you are not in the room.

+Policy Violations

+Failure to follow the School's policies regarding Technology Resources may lead to disciplinary measures, up to and including termination of employment.
+If an employee’s laptop is stolen due to negligence, the employee will be responsible for the cost of replacing the laptop.

 Personal Business